SMG Studio talk Death Squared, robots & Nintendo Switch in our Developer Q&A!

 Check out SMG Studio’s ‘Donut Park’ trailer for Death Squared:

-Death Squared is out now in Nintendo eShop on Nintendo Switch!
+Death Squared is out now in Nintendo Switch eShop – try out the free demo!

 Find out more about Nintendo Switch at the official website, below: